Family Mediation Certificate Courses

 • Simulations of family mediations, conducted via video conference with the instructor and fellow classmates

-• Role-plays on how to screen candidates for family mediation
+• Role plays on how to screen candidates for family mediation

 Become an Accredited Family Mediator (AccFM)